microsoft/MarS/README.md

 ## ⚠️ Disclaimer

-Users of the market simulation engine and the code should prepare their own agents which may be included trained models built with users’ own data, independently assess and test the risks of the model in a specify use scenario, ensure the responsible use of AI technology, including but limited to developing and integrating risk mitigation measures, and comply with all applicable laws and regulations.
+Users of the market simulation engine and the code should prepare their own agents which may be included trained models built with users' own data, independently assess and test the risks of the model in a specify use scenario, ensure the responsible use of AI technology, including but limited to developing and integrating risk mitigation measures, and comply with all applicable laws and regulations.
 The market simulation engine does not provide financial opinions, nor is it designed to replace the role of qualified financial professionals in formulating, assessing, and approving finance products.
 The outputs of the market simulation engine do not reflect the opinions of Microsoft.

 ## 🤝 Contributing